 Derek J. Bunker was appointed Chief Investment Officer, Executive Vice President and Secretary of The Pennant Group, Inc. upon its formation.
 Mr. Bunker is responsible for overseeing strategic growth, investments, real estate matters, investor relations and various public company matters, as well as assisting the Board in corporate governance matters in his role as corporate secretary.
 Prior to joining Pennant, Mr. Bunker served as Vice President, Acquisitions and Business Legal Affairs of Ensign Services, Inc. since 2015, playing a critical role in Ensign's skilled nursing and senior housing acquisitions, real estate strategy and financing, corporate governance and related initiatives.
-Mr. Bunker received his law degree from the University of Virginia and worked was an attorney at Latham & Watkins LLP since 2014, focusing on various corporate governance, finance, securities and transactional matters.
+After receiving his law degree from the University of Virginia, Mr. Bunker began his career at Latham & Watkins LLP in 2014 working on various corporate governance, finance, securities and transactional matters.